autopkg/scriptingosx-recipes/SharedProcessors/ReadMe.md

 - `destination_path`: (required) path to write the resulting file to
 - `template_path`: (required) path to the template file.

-String sequences in the template file which are enclosed with `%` symbols such as `%version%` or `%homepage_url` will be replaced with the value from the `autopkg` variable.
+String sequences in the template file which are enclosed with `%` symbols such as `%version%` or `%homepage_url%` will be replaced with the value from the `autopkg` variable.
 You can use variables defined or obtained in previous recipe steps (e.g. `%version%` or `%NAME%`) or add additional values as input variables for the `FileTemplate` processor (see `homepage_url` in [`FirefoxPrefs.pkg`](https://github.com/autopkg/scriptingosx-recipes/blob/master/FirefoxPrefs/FirefoxPrefs.pkg.recipe))

 Use `com.scriptingosx.processors/FileTemplate` to add this processor to your recipes.